-An air conditioner leaking water can be a frequent issue.
+A cooling system leaking water can be a frequent issue.
 One of the most common causes of an air conditioner leak is a clogged condensate drain line.
 The condensate drain line is designed to remove extra moisture from the air conditioning system.
-When this line becomes clogged with dirt, dust or mold, water can back up and start to come out of the unit.
+When this line becomes plugged with dirt, dust or mold, water can back up and start to escape.

-Why Is My Air Conditioner Freezing Up?
+What's the Reason My Air Conditioner Freezes Up?

-Why Is My Air Conditioner So Loud?
+Why Does My Air Conditioner Make So Much Noise?

-Why Is My Air Conditioner Not Blowing Cold Air?
+Why Is My AC System Not Blowing Cold Air?

 Why Is My Air Conditioner Not Working or Not Turning On?